 Important Notice Regarding Recruitment

-Applications for the May to August 2024 session of the CHEO ED SUPPORT Ambassador Program are currently being accepted.
+Applications for the September 1, 2025 to April 30, 2026 session of the CHEO ED SUPPORT Ambassador Program are now being accepted.

-Please note that the deadline to apply for this opportunity is Wednesday, March 27, 2024 at 11:59 p.m.
+Please note that the deadline to apply is Sunday, July 27, 2025 at 11:59 p.m.
+Applications will NOT be accepted past this deadline.

 Thank you for your interest in the CHEO ED SUPPORT Ambassador Program.
-For program inquiries, please contact the Program Coordinator, Jessica Paul, at [email protected].
+For program inquiries, please contact the Program Coordinator (Recruitment and Onboarding), Jessica Paul, at [email protected].

 What is the purpose of this program?